bioinformaticsdotca/CSHL_2019/Module6/Module6_lab.md

 cp ecoli-nanopore-auto/ecoli-nanopore-canu.contigs.fasta assemblies/ecoli.nanopore.100x.canu-contigs.fasta
 ```

-## Assessing the quality of your assemblies using a reference
+## Assessing the Quality of your Assemblies using a Reference

 The accuracy of the genome assembly is determined by how many misassemblies (large-scale rearrangements) and consensus errors (mismatches, insertions or deletions) the assembler makes.
 Calculating the accuracy of an assembly typically requires the use of a reference genome.
 We will use the [QUAST](http://quast.bioinf.spbau.ru/) software package to assess the accuracy of the assemblies.